collective/collective.webrichtlijnen/README.txt

 Introduction
 ------------
-This theme is aimed at making Plone complaint with the Dutch web guidelines.
+This theme is aimed at making Plone compliant with the Dutch web guidelines.

 Website of the Dutch web guidelines: http://www.webrichtlijnen.nl/english